HOLIDAY TO ZANZIBAR

 Most of the people in Zanzibar are Muslim and all towns and villages on Zanzibar Island have mosques.
 Visitors to Zanzibar Town (Stone Town) will hear the evocative sound of the muezzins calling people to prayer from the minarets, especially for the evening session at sunset.
 There are also small populations of Christians and Hindus.

 Zanzibar is a few degrees south of the equator and enjoys a very tropical climate.
-The average daytime high is between 28°C and 32°C and the night-time lows are between 20°C and 25°C. Temperature wise – this island is an all-year-round winner.
+The average daytime high is between 28°C and 32°C and the night-time lows are between 20°C and 25°C. Temperature wise – Zanzibar is an all-year-round island holiday destination.
 February is very hot and very humid (just leave your hair straightener at home!) and March to May are the wettest months.

 220/230 V. square pin adapter (same plugs as UK).
 It is advisable to take along an international adaptor.